 Before operating your slide-out room the camper should be level and stable.
 Two switches control the slide-out mechanism.
 The main switch extends and closes the slide-out room and is located by the entry door on the lower left side of the camper as you enter.
-The second (disconnect) switch is located above the entry door.
-The second switch disconnects the power to the main switch.
-This switch is intended to keep someone from operating the slide-out room by inadvertently flipping switches (i.e. an inquisitive child).
-The second (disconnect) switch must be in the "ON" position before the main switch will extend or close the slide-out room.

-1. REMOVE TRAVEL LOCK(S): After the unit has been leveled remove the travel lock(s) before operating the slide-out room.
-There are one (1) or two (2) aluminum rubber tipped rods located on top of the slide-out room between the face flange of the slide-out room and the top portion of the interior wall of the camper.
-IMPORTANT: THE ROD(S)

-MUST BE REMOVED BEFORE EXTENDING THE SLIDE-OUT ROOM OR DAMAGE COULD BE CAUSED TO THE SLIDE-OUT ROOM AND INTERIOR WALL OF THE CAMPER.

-- 2. Check around the room for any obstructions such as open cabinet doors or loose items. - 3.
+- 1. UNLATCH TRAVEL LOCK(S): After the unit has been leveled unlatch the travel lock(s) (molded black rubber latching mechanism) before operating the slide-out room. .
+IMPORTANT: THE LOCK(S) MUST BE UNLATCHED BEFORE EXTENDING THE SLIDE-OUT ROOM OR DAMAGE COULD BE CAUSED TO THE SLIDE-OUT ROOM, INTERIOR WALL OF THE CAMPER, THE SLIDE MECHANISM AND MOTOR. - 2.
+Check around the room for any obstructions such as open cabinet doors or loose items. - 3.
 You are now ready to extend the slide out room.
 Locate the slide-out switch.
 Hold the switch in the "OUT" position until the room comes to a stop.
 Release the switch.